oap-project/raydp/README.md

-# RayDp: Distributed Data Processing on Ray
+# RayDP: Distributed Data Processing on Ray

 A distributed data processing tool on Ray.
 Currently, we support running Spark on Ray: